 Jump to:

-Comfort in a bowl.
-Springy udon noodles swim in a clear, umami-rich broth topped with crunchy golden tofu.
+Kake Udon (かけうどん) is a bowl of pure comfort.
+Springy udon noodles bathe in a clear, umami-rich broth topped with crunchy golden tofu.
 Simple, soothing, and exactly what you need after a long day.

 Why we love it: The contrast of crispy tofu against a hot, delicate broth is unbeatable.
 It's wholesome, balanced, and packed with texture.
 The kind of bowl that warms you from the inside out.